Here are 15 coffee shops where you can work a little and caffeinate a lot.

 The folks at Avoca Coffee Roasters take their beans seriously.
 Since 2011, owners Garold LaRue and Jimmy Story have taken Fort Worth with them as they pursued the best in micro-roasted batches of coffee.

 Forging partnerships with local eateries and regional grocery stores, the brand bloomed –– from breweries to barbecue joints to donut shops, you can find their product in sip-able and edible form.
 But it’s best enjoyed in their flagship store on Magnolia Avenue, or their second location on Foch Street near Crockett Row.
-Lonely Planet Food's "Global Coffee Tour: A Tasters's Guide to the World's Best Coffee Experiences."
+Check out their mention in Lonely Planet Food's "Global Coffee Tour: A Tasters's Guide to the World's Best Coffee Experiences."

 Brewed invites locals to eat, drink and gather.
 If you’re meeting with a few folks, try the press pot for three.
 If you’re working alone, there are more drinks that you could down in a month, including a delicious cold brew that soaks overnight; the end result is smooth and less acidic than traditional iced coffee.
 Brewed gets points for the excellent menu ––all-day eats are offered along with craft beer and a nice wine selection.

 The owners of Buon Giorno Coffee were influenced by European coffeehouses, where people gather to linger over their beverages.
 The result: handcrafted espresso and specialty drinks with unusual flavors like Tuscany mocha (dark chocolate kissed with orange) or the white chocolate and caramel Roma Bianca.

 Craftwork Coffee Co.